Webinars & Seminars

 - What to expect when restrictive covenant disputes arise

 This webinar is now available for on-demand viewing.
 Register below to receive immediate access.
-NOTE: Pre-registration (by June 13, 2018) was required to qualify for HRCI or SHRM credit.
+NOTE: Pre-registration (by June 13, 2018) was required to qualify for HRCI or SHRM credit and credit is only available for 30 days after webinar’s release.

 This program has been pre-approved for 1.0 HR (General) recertification credit hours toward PHR, SPHR and GPHR recertification through the HR Certification Institute.
 For more information about HRCI certification or recertification, please visit the HR Certification Institute website at www.hrci.org.